CONCACAF Awards

-The CONCACAF Awards are an association football award given annually to honor players, match officials and coaches from the North American region.
-It was established in 2013.
+The CONCACAF Awards is an association football award given annually to honor players, match officials and coaches from the North American (CONCACAF) region.
+It was established in 2013 and was last awarded in 2022before returning in 2024.

 Criteria

 Players, Coaches and Referees of any nationality are eligible to be nominated, so long as they meet at least one of the following criteria: